jalleng/is_it_vegan/README.md

-#An app that scans barcodes and alerts if non-vegan items are contained in the ingredients.
-This app is a work in process.
-Currently deployed at:
+#An app that alerts the user to ingredients in their food that are non-vegan.
+A work in progress currently deployed at:
 [vegancheck.herokuapp.com](https://vegancheck.herokuapp.com)